 RFE/RL’s Moldovan Service: Radio Europa Libera

-Radio Europa Libera reaches 30 percent of the population in Moldova each week, increasing listeners’ understanding of local, regional, and global events.
+Radio Europa Libera reaches nearly 20 percent of the population in Moldova each week, increasing listeners’ understanding of local, regional, and global events.

-- The Service also provides unique, fact-based news and information to the separatist Transdniester region.
-It reports in Romanian and Russian, both on the internet and, in the case of the highly acclaimed program Transnistrian Dialogues, on Moldova Public Radio and a local affiliate.
+- The Service provides unique, fact-based news and information to the separatist Transdniester region, in Romanian and Russian; on the internet and, in the case of the highly acclaimed program Transnistrian Dialogues, on Moldova Public Radio and a local affiliate.

 Facts & Stats about Moldova